sineline/docker-tig/README.md

 # docker-tig-openwrt
 TIG stack (telegraf, influxdb, grafana) on Raspberry Pi using docker with some tweaks to collect stats from a router running openwrt.

+Docker will set up the databases and dashboard "LEDE Router": https://grafana.com/grafana/dashboards/3484

 ***Originally based in ratio91's docker-tig repository  .***

 **prerequisites**